JosephMcGrath/josephmcgrath.github.io/markdown/LiDAR_Data_and_Contours_in_QGIS_2.md

 ### Cleaning up the Contours

-On fine-scale data like most LiDAR, you might find that the contours produced are a little on the noisey side.
+On fine-scale data like most LiDAR, you might find that the contours produced are a little on the noisy side.
 The most effective way to clean this up is to delete all of the short contours.
 To do this, use the 'Select by Expression' tool:

 ![The location of the 'Select by Expression' dialog menu in QGIS.](/img/qgis-2-select-by-expression.jpg)